khudgins/documentation/console/network/load_balancers.rst

 ~~~~~~

 A second popular method for load balancing applications is to use mod_jk.
 Using mod_jk is
-one of two types of virtual machine based load balancing currently supported by enStratus.
+one of two types of virtual machine based load balancing currently supported by Enstratius.
-enStratus manages mod_jk balanced applications via the 5 mod_jk scripts that are a part of
+Enstratius manages mod_jk balanced applications via the 5 mod_jk scripts that are a part of
-the enStratus agent.
+the Enstratius agent.
 These scripts are located in /enstratus/bin/

 modjk Agent Scripts
 ~~~~~~~~~~~~~~~~~~~